 To help students successfully find the right position, our alumni and career services offer job fairs, career counseling, interviewing workshops, job listings, resume assistance, employment newsletters and externships.

 Our alumni network can also be very helpful.
-You can find our former students all around the area working in different industries and achieving great success in their professional lives.
+You can find our former students all around the area working in different health care settings

 Additional Program Entrance Requirements